isiahmeadows/mithril.js/future-utils.md

 - `diff = new ListDiff.Keyed(initialValues, getKey?)` - Create a keyed diff tracker
 - `diff = new ListDiff.Unkeyed(initialValues, getType?)` - Create a typed diff tracker
 - Diff trackers:
 	- `diff.all` - Get the list of all values.
 	- `diff.isRemoved(index)` - Get whether the value at `diff.all[index]` is being removed.
 	- `diff.update(nextValues)` - Update for next list of values
 	- `diff.flush()` - Flush last update
 	- `diff.scheduled` - Get the number of yet-to-be-flushed updates

 Notes:

 - Keys are treated as object properties, just like keys in Mithril's internal keyed diff algorithm.
 - Types are compared by referential identity, just like keys in Mithril's internal unkeyed diff algorithm.
 - Internally, I'd do a form of generational mark-and-sweep:
 	- When adding a key, it starts at the global diff counter.
 	- I'd increment all retained values' counters on update.
 	- On flush, I'd remove all counters at 0 and then decrement the global diff counter and all remaining value counters.

 This is *not* part of the MVP, but exists as part of the necessary standard library.
 It's a separate unit because it's hard to get right, but several relatively low-level async things like lists of transitioned elements and lists of elements linked to remote resources need it to perform proper caching aligning with Mithril's internal behavior.

-## Async list management API

-This is exposed under `mithril/async-list` and depends on `mithril/list-diff`.

-- `m(AsyncKeyed, {init, destroy, values}, (value, index, data) => child)` - Define a keyed list of async elements
-    - `values:` - The current list of values.
-    - `init:` - An optional function taking a value and a cancellation scheduler and returning a promise resolving with the loaded data.
-    - `destroy:` - An optional function taking a resource and returning a promise resolving after its destruction.
-    - `children:` - A function accepting a value + index + data object (`undefined` if currently loading) and returning a keyed child.
-If the child is being removed, the index is -1, otherwise it's relative to the current `values`.

-- `m(AsyncFragment, {init, destroy, values}, (value, index, data) => child)` - Define a keyed list of async elements
-    - `values:` - The current list of values.
-    - `init:` - An optional function taking a value + cancellation scheduler and returning a promise resolving with the loaded data.
-    - `destroy:` - An optional function taking a value + resource and returning a promise resolving after its destruction.
-    - `children:` - A function accepting a value + index + data object (`undefined` if currently loading) and returning an unkeyed child.
-If the child is being removed, the index is -1, otherwise it's relative to the current `values`.

-Notes:

-- While an element is being destroyed, if it's re-added without being removed, the removal is awaited before it's reinitialized.
-- While an element is being destroyed, if it's re-added and removed again during that process, those cancel each other out and no addition is attempted.
-- This doesn't depend on `mithril/async` because it would have to reimplement a lot of it anyways and it can do some more intelligent request batching.

-### Why?

-1. Some remote views entail lists of values, so this would simplify that a lot.
-1. Some things, like transitions, rely on async stuff.
-In fact, `mithril/transition-list` uses this to reduce that to a very simple utility.
-1. This is just generally hard to get right because of all the various async edge cases.

 ## List transition API

-This is exposed under `mithril/transition-list` and depends on `mithril/async-list` and `mithril/transition`.
+This is exposed under `mithril/transition-list` and depends on `mithril/list-diff` (for `TransitionKeyed` only) and `mithril/transition` (for both).

 - `m(TransitionKeyed, {in, out}, children)` - Define a keyed list of transitioned elements
 	- `in:` - Zero or more space-separated classes to toggle while transitioning inward.
 	- `out:` - Zero or more space-separated classes to toggle while transitioning outward.
 	- `children:` - An array of zero or more keyed elements.

 - `m(TransitionFragment, {in, out}, children)` - Define an unkeyed list of transitioned elements
 	- `in:` - Zero or more space-separated classes to toggle while transitioning inward.
 	- `out:` - Zero or more space-separated classes to toggle while transitioning outward.
 	- `children:` - A function taking a value and index and returning a keyed element.

 Notes:

 - The values in `children:` are fed to `m(Transition)` as appropriate.
 - Children are removed and re-added as applicable per the rules stated in `m(Transition)`.
 - Keys are removed from transitioned elements in `TransitionKeyed` and `TransitionFragment` children when they're actually rendered.
+- While an element is being animated out, if it's re-added without being removed, the `out` classes are simply removed, letting the animation reverse naturaly.
+- While an element is being animated out, if it's re-added and removed again during that process, those cancel each other out and the `out` classes are re-added.

 ### Why?

-1. List transitions aren't easy to get right.
+1. Animated lists aren't easy to get right.
+I'll leave it as an exercise for the reader to try this first. 😉

 ## Cell optimization utility